Jdu278/DocMate/README.md

 Currently, you can embed your documents and ask a single question.
 In the future, I plan to integrate a chat component where you can get a proper chat experience with chat history.
 Furthermore, I would like to make the tool responsive.
 Test it out here: [DocMate](https://retrievaltool-frontend.onrender.com/).
 ## Tutorial
-A tutorial to embed your documents can be under `setup-wiki`.
+A tutorial to embed your documents can be found under `setup-wiki`.
-A tutorial on how to use the chat afterward can be under `chat-wiki`.
+A tutorial on how to use the chat afterward can be found under `chat-wiki`.
 ## Run
 Use node version 20.
 ### Backend